thecapo/zenTicket/README.md

 	* 'rspec-rails' for testing

-# Installation
+## Installation

-	1. Download file in github https://github.com/thecapo/zenTicket, extract the file
+	1. Download file in github **https://github.com/thecapo/zenTicket**, extract the file
-	2. Run bundle install
+	2. Run **bundle install** on your terminal

+## How to use

-	3. Open browser of choice, safari was used to build this app
+	1. Open browser of choice, safari was used to build this app
-	4. Type localhost:3000 or localhost:3000/tickets NOTE: must first login to my account through the website (caw.zendesk.com)
+	2. Type localhost:3000 or localhost:3000/tickets NOTE: must first login to my account through the website (caw.zendesk.com)
-	5. Click show to see details of specific Ticket
+	3. Click show to see details of specific Ticket
-	6. Or you can type localhost:3000/tickets/{id} where inside {id} should be a ticket number
+	4. Or you can type localhost:3000/tickets/{id} where inside {id} should be a ticket number
-	7. Once inside a specific ticket you can click the back link to go back to the list of tickets or back button of your chosen browser
+	5. Once inside a specific ticket you can click the back link to go back to the list of tickets or back button of your chosen browser
-	8. For moving around pages, you can also skip pages by clicking the navigator (page number) just below the Ticket header
+	6. For moving around or skipping pages click the navigator (page number) just below the Ticket header